BdVade/ReachPractice/README.md

 # ReachPractice
-A repo of the thinghs I wrote while learning Reach.
+A repo of the thinghs I wrote while learning [Reach](https://docs.reach.sh/#reach-top).

+## Tutorials

+- Rock Paper Scissors: The first tutorial on the Reach docs